paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 ![Convolutional Neural Network with many layers](images/sample-cnn)

 Many base architecture like VGG are came up in the ImageNet competition ILSVRC {Russakovsky 2014 #53}.
 The contest was the major breakthrough for convolutional neural networks for image classification {Russakovsky 2014 #53} with the AlexNet  submission by Krizhevsky et al. {Krizhevsky 2012 #55}.
 Most current OD networks are based on the ResNet-101<!--cite--> architecture from the 2015 winning submission <!--cite cornernet + review -->.
-Figure xy show the configuration of this network.
+Figure xy shows the configuration of this network.

 ![img](images/ResNet)